 Apply Now

-The Volunteer Program Coordinator is responsible for overseeing TTD’s volunteer program with the goal of advancing TTD’s capacity to achieve its mission related to the issues of domestic abuse, dating violence, human trafficking and stalking.
+Job Summary: The Community Based Advocate is responsible for providing services and supports to victims and survivors of domestic abuse with the goal of advancing TTD capacity to achieve its mission related to the issues of domestic abuse, dating violence, human trafficking, and stalking.
+The Community Based Advocate will focus their work in Portland with a focus on outreach, support services, and connections to community based resources.

 Prior experience and training are an advantage, though TTD values life experiences and provides comprehensive training for all new employees to fully perform advocacy functions.